Chapter 5

 I immediately tasted blood, my tongue licking the gash in my mouth, and my eyes watering from the sudden, intense agony in my brain.
 In an instant, his hand withdrew from my lips and replaced it with a rag.
 The air was leaving my lungs quicker than it was being replenished, and I was having trouble breathing through it.

-"Breathe slowly."
-He spoke, my eyes struggling to find him as my neck turned as far as his knee on my back and the floor would allow it.
+My eyes struggled to find him as my neck turned as far as his knee on my back and the floor would allow it.
 My glasses had fallen off somewhere during the fall, but I could see his blurry face as he bit through a piece of duct tape, wrapping it around my wrists.
 "I know your body's telling you to breathe through your mouth, but trust me, you'll get more air through your nose."
 He spoke easily, as though he were a shrink talking me through a panic attack.
 "Or you can just keep doing what you're doing.
 Pass out for a bit.
 Makes no difference to me."

-Anger filled my bloodstream as air passed through my nose, the closest sound to a yell I could make at this moment.
+Anger filled my bloodstream as air passed through my nose, the closest sound to a yell I could muster.
 My fingers wriggled, grabbing onto nothing but air, desperate to break the bindings tightly surrounding my wrists and hands.
 I kicked my feet up, hitting his lower back, a grunt coming out of his mouth.

-In an attempt to surprise him and get a much-needed upper hand, I launched my head toward his using what little upper body strength I had left.
+In an attempt to take him by surprise, and get a much-needed upper hand, I launched my head toward his using what little upper body strength I had left.
 It was all in vain, as I watched him shift to the left and drag his bag with him.
 My head struck the floor, hitting it like a rock with my entire weight.

 The Hit ListWhere stories live.
 Discover now